collective-soundworks/soundworks/manual/3-examples.md

 # Examples

-This section presents a few *Soundworks*-based examples.
+This section presents two examples of *Soundworks* applications, *Soundfield* and *Drops*.

 ## Template

 The template ([`soundworks-template`](https://github.com/collective-soundworks/soundworks-template)) provides a boilerplate to write a *Soundworks* application.
-In this scenario example, the players play a sound when they start the performance, and play another sound when other players join the performance.
+In this scenario example, the players play a sound when they join the experience, and play another sound when other players join the experience.

 This example is well documented in the code.